Time in Cambodia

 Cambodia follows UTC+07:00, which is 7 hours ahead of UTC.
-The local mean time in Phnom Penh was originally UTC+7:19.
+The local mean time in Phnom Penh was originally UTC+6:54.
 Cambodia used this local mean time until 1920, when it changed to Indochina Time, UTC+07:00; ICT is used all year round as Cambodia does not observe daylight saving time.
-Cambodia shares the same time zone with Western Indonesia, Thailand, Vietnam, Christmas Island, and Laos.
+Cambodia shares the same time zone with Russia (Krasnoyarsk Time), Western Indonesia, Thailand, Laos, Vietnam, and Christmas Island.